TeamFAPS/PSVita-RE-tools/README.md

 ### Usage:

-1. Install NetLoggingMgrSettings.vpk.
+1. On PS Vita, install NetLoggingMgrSettings.vpk.
 2. Launch the application and configure your settings.
 Be sure to save.
-3. Add net_logging_mgr.skprx to your config.txt
+3. Add net_logging_mgr.skprx to your config.txt.
 4. Run `NetDbgLogPc.exe <port>`
-	- NOTE: If no port is specified, 8080 will be used by default.
+	- NOTE: If no port is specified (just double clicking the program, for example), 8080 will be used by default.
 	- To use on other platforms, use netcat or similar.
 Example netcat command: `nc -kl -w 3 <port>`.
+4.5.
+To use on Linux, cuevavirus has provided the following netcat command: `nc -kl <port>`
-5. Reboot.
+5. Reboot PS Vita.
 Note: If the plugin is already installed and you wish to update the configuration, you may use Update Configuration (along with saving it) without rebooting your system.

 In the application you wish to log use: